simplicitylab/generator-grunt-supercharged/README.md

 The module [grunt-newer](https://www.npmjs.org/package/grunt-newer) builds a local cache and only execute tasks on files that changed since the last task has runned.
 This can speedup the build process enormously !

-Simply prepending “newer:” to any of your tasks pipes
+Simply prepend “newer:” to any of your tasks pipes

 ### grunt/aliases.yaml